 - 1. Circulate at maximum allowable flow rate.
 Flow rate must be more than cuttings slip velocity in order to transport cuttings effectively. - 2.
 Reciprocate and work pipe while cleaning the hole.
 Ensure that you can work pipe with full stand or joint while circulating.

 Any balanced pill considerations must be determined based on the existing mud weight at the time the pipe became stuck.

-With that in mind, the next few pages explain U-tubing and balanced plugs.
+With that in mind, the next few pages explains U-tubing.